Introduction

 - Use automated tools where possible

-- Verify data integrity post-migration.
+- Verify data integrity after migration.

 - Overwhelmed users